Michael Jackson's Neverland estate being considered for sale

-LOS ANGELES (Reuters) - Late pop singer Michael Jackson’s Neverland estate is being considered for sale, a spokesman for the company controlling the property said on Friday.
+LOS ANGELES, Aug 1 (Reuters) - Late pop singer Michael Jackson’s Neverland estate is being considered for sale, a spokesman for the company controlling the property said on Friday.

 Owen Blicksilver, spokesman for investment firm Colony Capital LLC, said the company will make a decision soon as to whether it will place Jackson’s estate near the central Californian coast on the market.
 He declined to reveal any further details.